Cycle in Agent Call Graph Goes Undetected

 FAQ

 Q: Can a DAG workflow ever produce a runtime cycle?
 A: A static DAG cannot have a cycle by definition.
-But dynamic routing — where the next node is determined at runtime by the current agent’s output — can produce a cycle even in a “DAG” framework.
-Dynamic routing requires runtime cycle detection (the call-path approach) rather than static graph analysis.
+But dynamic routing — where the next node is chosen at runtime from the current agent’s output — can produce a cycle even in a “DAG” framework.
+Dynamic routing needs runtime cycle detection (the call_path approach), not just static graph analysis.

-Q: How do I implement a legitimate “refine until good enough” loop without creating a cycle risk?
-A: Use an explicit iteration counter, not a routing cycle. while quality < threshold and iteration < 5: output = refine(output); iteration += 1.
-The loop terminates at 5 regardless of quality.
-If quality is still below threshold at iteration 5, fail and escalate — do not continue looping.
+Q: How do I implement a legitimate “refine until good enough” loop without cycle risk?
+A: Use an explicit iteration counter, not a routing cycle: while quality < threshold and iteration < 5: output = refine(output); iteration += 1.
+It terminates at 5 regardless of quality.
+If quality is still below threshold at iteration 5, fail and escalate rather than loop.
+Even better, add a no-progress check — bail early if the quality score did not improve between rounds.

 Tags: #AI coding #Agents #Troubleshooting